Ready To know How you can Increase The Speed in WordPress, Read The whole Guide and Boost your Site.

 Make Sure You Are with The Righ Host

-Almost every host says they provide 1-click install for WordPress but that doesn’t help them understand WordPress and it’s need.
-29% of total internet is powered by WordPress and every host isn’t going to work for it.
+Almost every host says they provide 1-click install for WordPress but that doesn’t help them understand WordPress and it’s needed.
+31% of the total internet is powered by WordPress and every host isn’t going to work for it.
 To increase speed in WordPress you need the host who understands the needs of WordPress.

-Hostgator ( I Host Bforbloggers On Hostgator )
+- Hostgator ( I Hosted Bforbloggers On Hostgator )